RIPE-NCC/ripe-database-documentation/docs/10.Authorisation/02-Using-the-Authorisation-Methods.md

 For email updates, password authorisation information is supplied using a "password:" pseudo-attribute.
 The value of this attribute is a clear-text passphrase, corresponding to the encrypted hash.
 It can appear anywhere in the body of the message, but not within mail headers.
 Line continuation is not allowed for this attribute.
 The attribute and the passphrase should fit on one line.
 If you split the passphrase across multiple lines, this will be treated as a syntax error.
 If you have a very long passphrase, please note that some email clients split lines at a pre-defined character position.
 If multiple passwords are required, a "password:" pseudo-attribute must be included in the update for each password.
 The Webupdates web form includes a ‘Session Passwords' field.
 Many passwords can be added, one at a time, using this field, up to a pre-defined limit.
 For any update in this session, all session passwords will be added to the update that is performed via the web form.

-In the single text area form of Webupdates, the “password:” pseudo-attribute can be added as part of the update body, in the text area, in the same way as with an email update.
+In the single text area form of Webupdates, the "password:" pseudo-attribute can be added as part of the update body, in the text area, in the same way as with an email update.
 The session passwords also apply in this case.

-Using the Syncupdates web form there is no ‘Session Passwords' field but again the “password:” pseudo-attribute can be added.
-When using the HTTP POST and GET requests for Syncupdates, the “password:” pseudo-attribute must be supplied as part of the message body.
+Using the Syncupdates web form there is no ‘Session Passwords' field but again the "password:" pseudo-attribute can be added.
+When using the HTTP POST and GET requests for Syncupdates, the "password:" pseudo-attribute must be supplied as part of the message body.

 With the RESTful API, any required passwords must be included in the URI query parameters.
-For more details see the [API documentation](../06.Update-Methods/01-RESTful-API.md#ripe-database-restful-api).
+For more details see the [API documentation](../Update-Methods/RESTful-API/#ripe-database-restful-api).

 ## PGP Key

-To use PGP authorisation you must first create a private/public key pair.
+To use PGP authentication you must first create a private/public key pair.
 There are many third-party applications that will allow you to do this.
 You must keep the private key secure.
 The public key is entered into the RIPE Database in a **key-cert** object.
-(See ['Description of the key-cert Object'](../04.RPSL-Object-Types/03-Descriptions-of-Secondary-Objects.md#description-of-the-key-cert-object) for details.)
+(See ['Description of the key-cert Object'](../RPSL-Object-Types/Descriptions-of-Secondary-Objects/#description-of-the-key-cert-object) for details.)

 Some email clients allow you to import your private key into the client.
 This can then be used to sign any email update you submit.
 Alternatively, you can use third-party software to sign an update with your private key and paste the signed update into the body of an email.